Academician of Academia Sinica

-Academician of the Academia Sinica (中央研究院院士 (中央研究院院士, Zhōngyāng Yánjiùyuàn yuànshì)), or Member of Academia Sinica, is a life-long honorary title of the Academia Sinica and the highest academic honor in the Republic of China, though not a remunerated position.
+Academician of Academia Sinica (中央研究院院士 (中央研究院院士, Zhōngyāng Yánjiùyuàn yuànshì)), or Membership of Academia Sinica, is a life-long honorary title granted by Academia Sinica and the highest academic honor in the Republic of China, though not a remunerated position.

 Responsibilities

 Being a member of the Academia Sinica is merely an honor and they normally do not hold any position or receive any substantial remuneration.
 The only event that members are required to attend is the biennial academician convocation.
 Although academicians do not hold any position in Academia Sinica, many of them were elected while serving as research fellows in Academia Sinica, or served as research fellows or corresponding research fellows after being elected.
 Therefore, the ratio of academicians who also serve as research fellows is quite high.

 The powers of academicians are as follows: to elect academicians and honorary academicians; elect Council Members; formulate national academic research policies; and carry out academic planning, surveying, reviewing, and research as authorized by the government and relevant organizations.